Answer a few questions

 Do not go for marketers – If you see an ad on yellow pages or on Google, don’t go for it.
 Companies that pay for higher advertising costs are expensive.
 This is because of the high cost of advertising incurred.

 Ask around – Do not just pick the first quote you receive.
-Look for other tree trimming companies and compare their prices; this is important especially if you are new to this.
+Look for other companies who specialize in trimming trees and compare their prices; this is important especially if you are new to this.
 You never know the next offer might be cheaper.

-Get your trees trimmed during winter – Since this is the offseason, you will get much cheaper offers than you would during peak season.
+Trimming trees during winter – Since this is the offseason, you will get much cheaper offers than you would during peak season.
 Make the supply and demand force work in your favor.

 Good access – Depending on where your tree is located, you might be charged differently.
 If your tree is in the backyard consider removing a panel of your fence to make work so much easier.
 This gives the workers fewer hassles as opposed to dragging out the branches that have been cut down from the backyard.